-What is Oracle Blockchain Cloud Service?
+What is Oracle Blockchain Platform?

 Each service instance has all the components necessary to create a member organization with one or more validating (peer) nodes and an ordering service, plus a REST proxy and an operations console.
 Instances can also be created that do not include their ordering service in order to join a network that already includes an instance with an ordering service.
 A blockchain network would include multiple instances, one of which has an ordering service (and is identified as a Founder).